-New York poised to become latest state to grant driver's licenses to illegal immigrants
+New York latest state to approve driver's licenses for illegal immigrants

-(Reuters) - Illegal immigrants to the United States would be able to obtain driver’s licenses in New York under a bill passed by the state legislature on Monday, and a representative for Governor Andrew Cuomo said he would sign the measure.
+(Reuters) - Illegal immigrants to the United States will be able to obtain driver’s licenses in New York under a bill passed by the state legislature on Monday and signed into law by Governor Andrew Cuomo.

 The state Senate in Albany voted 33-29 to approve the legislation, which previously passed in the Assembly.
 Democrats control both chambers of the legislature.

-New York is poised to join at least a dozen other states that allow illegal immigrants to obtain driver’s licenses.
-It would be the second most populous state after California to take that step.
+New York will join at least a dozen other states that allow illegal immigrants to obtain driver’s licenses, becoming the second most populous state after California to take that step.

 Many Republicans in New York opposed the measure, which was passed after Republican President Donald Trump moved to crack down on illegal immigration on several fronts.